anupriyachhabra/p5-vehicle-detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
+- I recorded the positions of positive detections in each frame of the video.
+- From the positive detections I created a heatmap and then thresholded that map to `4` overlapping boxes to identify vehicle positions.
-I constructed bounding boxes to cover the area of each blob detected.
+- I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+I then assumed each blob corresponded to a vehicle.I constructed bounding boxes to cover the area of each blob detected.
 Also when drawing the bounding boxes over my image I have ignored the bounding boxes where minimum value of x is too small as that detects cars in opposite direction.

 The code for implementing above is in line 97 to 127 of file `search_classify.py` and is called from function `pipeline` of same file.